Respiratory Therapy (RESP)

 RESP 2200 Introduction to Respiratory Care: 3 semester hours.

 Introduction to the care of pulmonary patients.
 Focus on skills required and methods used to manage cardiopulmonary problems.
 Includes clinical practice of procedures and skills.
 COREQ: RESP 2200L.
-PREREQ: HO 1106 or HE 2210/HCA 2210 and acceptance into the RESP program.
+PREREQ: HO 1106 or CPH 2210/HCA 2210 and acceptance into the RESP program.
 F

 RESP 2200L Introduction to Respiratory Care Lab: 1 semester hour.